15 Awesome Things to Do in Budapest (Visit Hungary)

 What’s in the Adrássy Avenue?

 Known as the Champs Élysées of the east, Adrássy Avenue is a boulevard where your shopping in Budapest should begin and end; the famous street also has some of Budapest’s lovely cafés, restaurants, and luxury boutiques.
-Notable for its neo-renaissance architectures, this street, is recognized as Word Heritage Site.
+Notable for its neo-renaissance architectures, this street, is recognized as World Heritage Site.

 What else can you see if you take a stroll in here?

 In general, in this street, alone you’ll find a lot of fun things to do in Budapest that you should not miss, that’s why I listed down this street on its own.
 Some of the notable sites you’ll stumble upon in here are the following: